whitneyburton/portfolios/students/20151002-max-millington-m3.markdown

 In this project, I built an app that automatically sends text messages of the locations of free meals in Denver.
 I used the Google-Maps and Twilio API and used the whenever gem to schedule jobs.

+Steve evaluated me.

-* Completion:
+* Completion: 4
-* Organization:
+* Organization: 4
-* TDD:
+* TDD: 3
-* Code Quality:
+* Code Quality: 3
-* User Experience:
+* User Experience: 3
-* Performance:
+* Performance: 4

 ## Community

 ### Giving Feedback

  I gave feedback to my group.

 ### Playing a Part

-* I delivered a lightning talk on Records.
+* I delivered a lightning talk on records.
 * I presented my MealFinder project at demo night.
 * I met with some non-profits in an attempt to develop relationships with Turing.
 * I gave a talk at boulder rb during last intermission.